 The number of bearings you have on your spinning reels matters a lot in terms of how smooth the retrieve in the reel will feel.
 More ball bearings offer a smoother retrieve compared to reels with a small number of ball bearings.
 Consider settling for a fishing reel that has around 5 ball bearings.
 Always go for a fishing reel with the most bearings that you can afford.

-Whether you intend to go after a scrappy trout or a big largemouth bass, knowing how to choose the right reel for your outing will make or break your fishing experience.
+Whether you intend to go after brown trout or a big largemouth bass, knowing how to choose the right reel for your outing will make or break your fishing experience.
 While freshwater fishing reels are ideal for lakes and rivers, saltwater fishing reels are designed for cranking fish in large water bodies such as oceans.